Romanmc72/My_Helm_Charts/scoreboard/README.md

 # Scoreboard

 You have seen this app 3x in my repos.
-There is one instance in the flask app code standalone, which is referenced as a submodule in my dockerfiles repo, and then finally here.
+There is one instance in the flask app code standalone, which is referenced as a submodule in my Dockerfiles repo, and then finally here.
 This will manage deploying it on a kubernetes instance somewhere.

 ## Deploying